VRLabs/VRChat-Avatars-3.0/README.md

 >
 > Unpack the prefab by right-clicking it and move the prefab to base of your avatar.
 >
+> Use the [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/FixOrder.unitypackage) script before uploading or testing.
+Open VRLabs from the menu bar.
+Click "Fix Order".
+Run it again any time the layers related to this package change index order in your Gesture controller.
+This is so particle death controllers can reference the correct layers in their VRC Animator Layer Control state behaviors.
+>
 > World Physics/Rigidbody and World Physics/Rigidbody/Collider are set up for a physics demo.
 A cube falls and collides with the world.
 >
 > If you want to see the demo work, move World Physics/RigidbodyTarget out of the World Physics hierarchy and to the base of the avatar.
 Lift the RigidbodyTarget position on the Y axis, so there is room for the cube to fall.
 Use the emulator or test in-game.